Los Cármenes Trophy

-City of Granada Trophy (Trofeo Ciudad de Granada), historically known as Trofeo Granada, was founded by Granada CF in the summer of 1973 at a rate to remain at the gates to contest the next season's UEFA Cup.
-During his more than 30 editions were played at the Estadio de Los Cármenes since 1995, with the demolition of the stadium, the event was first played on the Nuevo Los Cármenes.
+Los Cármenes Trophy, commonly known in Spanish as Trofeo Los Cármenes, and also historically known as Trofeo Granada, is an annual club football competition founded by Granada in the summer of 1973, at a rate to remain at the gates to contest the next season's UEFA Cup.
+During its more than 30 editions, it was played at the Estadio de Los Cármenes since 1995.
+With the demolition of the stadium, the event was then played on the Nuevo Los Cármenes.

+History

-The first edition was a homer that brought the rivals: the CD Málaga, Peñarol and OFK Belgrade, the latter rising com trophy.
+The first edition brought rivals Málaga, Peñarol and OFK Belgrade.

-The edition XXXIII, disputed the August 15, 2009 was the first under the name "Trofeo Los Cármenes" which faced Granada CF against newly promoted to First Division Xerez CD with the result 0–1 for visitors with the only goal scored by Antoñito.
+The edition XXXIII, disputed in 15 August 2009, was the first under the name Trofeo Los Cármenes, which faced Granada against newly promoted to First Division Xerez, with the result being 0–1, with the only goal scored by Antoñito.

-Played on August 18, 2010, the XXXIV edition, was a single match that pitted the Granada CF with Malaga CF First Division, and in it the home side took the trophy after the 1-0 goal by former Alex Geijo ex-malaguist.
+Played on 18 August 2010, the XXXIV edition, was a single match that pitted Granada with Malaga, and in it the home side took the trophy after the 1-0 goal by former ex-malaguist Alex Geijo.

-The XXXV edition was a triangular tournament between Atlético, Beşiktaş and Granada.
+The XXXV edition in 2011 was a triangular tournament between Atlético Madrid, Beşiktaş and Granada.

+Other names that the trophy has had are Trofeo Ciudad de la Alhambra, Trofeo Ciudad de Granada, Trofeo Granada Alhambra, Trofeo Hoteles MA, and Trofeo Diputación de Granada.